(Bill Monroe. Credit: Thomas S. England/Time & Life Pictures/Getty Images)

 In the early 1960s, Bluegrass found a new audience thanks to television.
-The Andy Griffith Show (TV Series aired between 1960 & 1968) was the story of a widower Sheriff and his son Opie living in Mayberry NC with Andy’s Aunt Bee.
-Most of Andy’s time was spent dealing small-town wisdom and core American values while calming-down his cousin & Deputy: Barney.
+The Andy Griffith Show (a TV series aired between 1960 and 1968) was the story of a widower Sheriff and his son Opie living in Mayberry NC with Andy’s Aunt Bee.
+Most of Andy’s time was spent dealing small-town wisdom and core American values while calming down his cousin and Deputy Barney.
 Griffith was (in real life) a guitar player and singer with a Gospel background.
-He had a good ear for great music and helped the producers book ‘The Country Boys’ for 2 episodes of the 1st season of the wildly popular sitcom.
+He had a good ear for great music and helped the producers book ‘The Country Boys’ for two episodes of the first season of the wildly popular sitcom.
 Both episodes aired in 1961 (February & May).

 Other TV producers saw the potential of weaving the energetic music into their entertainment offerings.
 Other TV shows included the ‘new’ country music:

 The Hoot’nanny Show (BBC 1963-1964) recorded in Edinburgh.
-2 albums with the same title have been released, with contributions from Archie Fisher, Barney McKenna (before he joined The Dubliners), and The Corries.
+Two albums with the same title have been released, with contributions from Archie Fisher, Barney McKenna (before he joined The Dubliners), and The Corries.

 Petticoat Junction (CBS 1963-1970) followed the success of The Beverly Hillbillies.